kiararodriguezl/portfolio/modifiyingviz.md

 1st.
 The graph looks pretty.
 2nd.
 Better contrast between the bars that the previous graph.
 3rd.
 The graph looks appealing to the audience.

+### Adult, 23 years, background in communication

+#### Overall Questions

+1. Can you tell me what you think this is?

+Representation of demographics of independent workers across European countries.

+2. Can you describe to me what this is telling you?

+They are trying to tell me that Sweden has the largest independent working populations across multiple demographics.

+3. Who do you think is the intended audience for this?

+Labor policy researchers

+4. Did it encourage you to know more about the topic?

+Yes!
+I would love to know more about how independent work looks in these countries.
+What kind of work are they doing?
+What kind of policies affect this work?

+5. Which chart would you prefer?

+Probably number 3

+6. Rank the charts by preference and/or clarity of the information

+3, 1, 2